yaokun20241219/ClearerVoice-Studio/README.md

 More speech processing tasks will be included in ClearVoice.

 ### 2. **Train**
-For advanced researchers and developers, we provide model finetune and training scripts for all the tasks:
+For advanced researchers and developers, we provide model finetune and training scripts for all the tasks offerred in ClearVoice and more:

 - **[Speech enhancement](train/speech_enhancement)**
 - **[Speech separation](train/speech_separation)**